 The best way to manage command name conflicts is to prevent them.
 When you name your commands, use a unique name.
 For example, add your initials or company name acronym to the nouns in your commands.

-Also, when you import commands into your session from a PowerShell
+When you import commands into your session from a PowerShell module or from

-Import-PSSession cmdlet to add a prefix to the nouns in the names of commands.
+or Import-PSSession cmdlet to add a prefix to the nouns in the names of

 For example, the following command avoids any conflict with the